Latest News

 By Beth Musgraves

 Wawa will soon be coming to Lexington.
-The Lexington-Fayette Urban County Council voted 11-1 Tuesday to approve a zone change from a highway business zone and agricultural zone to a community development zone for a Wawa, apartments, townhouses and a restaurant off of Athens Boonesboro Road near Jacobson Park.
+The Lexington-Fayette Urban County Council voted 11-1 Tuesday to approve a zone change from a highway business zone and agricultural zone to a community development zone for a Wawa, apartments, townhouses, and a restaurant off of Athens Boonesboro Road near Jacobson Park.
 Neighbors of the 4075 Old Richmond Road project opposed the zone change, saying the apartments and townhomes were too large and traffic in the area was already problematic.
 Dozens of people spoke against the zone change during the four-hour meeting.

 A Wawa has been approved in northern Jessamine County.
 Another store has been approved in Louisville.
 Wawa has said it plans to open 40 stores in Kentucky over the next eight to 10 years, said Lisa Corpus, a Wawa representative.
 “We have a cult-like following,” she said.
 The apartment buildings would be located toward the center and back of the property, said Dick Murphy, a lawyer for Anderson Communities.
 The two-story townhomes will be on the perimeter of the property.
 A restaurant has not yet been named, he said.
 Murphy said they have reduced the number of apartments due to concerns from neighbors.
 There will be a swimming pool, dog park, indoor fitness facility, a central lawn and walking trails.